GDPR Compliance for Zencart

 - A cron task will be configured to run daily at midnight (or as often as you wish) which will identify those people who have either requested account deletion or who have Declined to accept the Privacy statement and not changed their mind within 30 days, and to automatically delete all references to them in the database, except for any historic orders which must be retained for legal reasons for 7 years.

 NOTE: This is a service offered by JSWeb.
-If you are comfortable with editing and merging php files we are happy to provide the files at a discounted price, but it is important to note that the files are based on Zencart155f and may well need considerable work to apply to older versions and customised sites.
+If you are comfortable with editing and merging php files we are happy to provide the files, but it is important to note that the files are based on Zencart155f and may well need considerable work to apply to older versions and customised sites.
 However, should you self-install there is no warranty and should things not quite work and you need our help to resolve it then we will be happy to assist but our time will be billed at our hourly rate.